 The National Toxicology Program (NTP) oversees a federal committee that Congress put in charge of implementing non-animal test methods within the government.
 The Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) was established as a permanent committee of the National Institute of Environmental Health Sciences (NIEHS) under the NTP’s Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM).
-The mission of ICCVAM, which is composed of representatives from 15 U.S. federal regulatory and research agencies, is to promote the regulatory acceptance of test methods that protect human and animal health and the environment while reducing, refining, or replacing the use of animal tests.
+The mission of ICCVAM, which is composed of representatives from 16 U.S. federal regulatory and research agencies, is to promote the regulatory acceptance of test methods that protect human and animal health and the environment while reducing, refining, or replacing the use of animal tests.

 We are optimistic that under the leadership of Dr. Casey, ICCVAM will continue to implement proactive and innovative approaches to developing and implementing non-animal testing methods throughout the government.